mlocardpaulet/TCR_ABStim2018/README.md

 The scripts used for the statistical testing of the data (including kinetics normalisation and replacement of missing values) are in the folder `StatisticalAnalysis`.
 IT CONTAINS THE MANUAL CORRECTION OF SEVERAL NAMING ISSUES IN THE ORIGINAL TABLES.
 The same folder contains the script used for the statistical analysis of the proteome.

-The clustering of the phosphorylation sites is performed in the document `PhoshositesClustering`.
-I chose to perform tight clustering on the mean values of the loops.
-I scaled the kinetics (row-wise).
+The clustering of the phosphorylation sites is performed with the scripts in the folder `tsne`.
+It was performed usign ClusterX on the coordinates of a tsne of the regulated sites (mean values of the biological repeats after 200 loops).
+The kinetics were scaled (row-wise).

 I made a PCA plot of the regulated phosphorylation sites in the `PCA` document.